Armin-Ebrahimi-Saba/FastWordFrequencyAnalyser/README.md

 # Fast Word Frequency Analyser
 Accelerated Word Frequency Analysis using
 CUDA. \
-The Word Frequency program with CUDA and OpenMP.
-Project aims to develop an advanced solution for efficiently analyzing the frequency of words in large datasets.
+The Word Frequency program with CUDA and OpenMP project aims to develop an advanced solution for efficiently analyzing the frequency of words in large datasets.
 The project will leverage NVIDIA's CUDA framework to harness the power of GPUs, surpassing the performance of traditional CPU-based implementations.